Tommy Duckworth: 2011–2013

-In October 2013, Tommy leaves the street after discovering that Tina moved David Platt into their flat.
+In October 2013, Tommy leaves the street after discovering that Tina moved David Platt (Jack P. Shepherd) into their flat.
 David then tells Tina about what happened, and that Tommy has left for the airport Tina tells Tyrone about Tommy leaving who is very annoyed considering that he is the only one working at the garage now.
 Tommy contacts Tyrone and tells him not to tell Tina where he is.
-Eventually, Tyrone tells her that he's on the Canary Islands.
+Eventually, Tyrone tells her that he's in Spain having settled in the Canary Islands.
 Tina keeps messaging and emailing Tommy wanting him back after David continues to annoy her.
 Tommy rings Tina, telling her that he's not coming back and that she always puts other people first, upsetting Tina.